feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 button.selected = true;
 ```

-If we listen for `Event.CHANGE`, we can track whether the user has triggered the button to change the selection:
+If we listen for `Event.CHANGE`, we can track whether the user has triggered the toggle button to change its selection:

 ```hx
 button.addEventListener(Event.CHANGE, toggle_changeHandler);